jonatanSh/shelf/README.md

 page aligned to overcome this limitation the shellcode is padded

 #### Advanced conceptes and features

+for following links only work on the github page

 [Compiling with libc](docs/libc.md)

 [Dynamic shellcode](docs/dynamic.md)